AnemoneLabs/unmessage/docs/source/cli/cli.rst

 **conversation** exists.

-If you follow the :ref:`sec-cli-authenticating` section, the level changes to **Athenticated Conversation** and it persists for as long the **session** exists.
+If you follow the :ref:`sec-cli-authenticating` section, the level changes to **Authenticated Conversation** and it persists for as long the **session** exists.
 Once the **session** is over, the level drops to the identity key's verification level:
 **Unverified**/**Verified**.